tobyhodges/meetings-rse/episodes/facilitation.md

 #### Exercise

 - Discuss in small groups (or write down, if you're working solo):
-  - what types of disruptions are these?
+  - What types of disruptions are these?
 See the NOAA resource for more different _types_ of disruptors and how to deal with them.
   - What might be a good way to handle this?
   - Assign the roles of Gimli and Legolas to two team members.
 Have a chair role-play how to redirect and defuse this type of difficult behaviour.